Amos (prophet)

-In the Hebrew Bible and Christian Old Testament, Amos (/ˈeɪməs/; עָמוֹס – ʿĀmōs) was one of the Twelve Minor Prophets.
-An older contemporary of Hosea and Isaiah, Amos was active c.
-760–755 BCE during the rule of kings Jeroboam II of Israel and Uzziah of Judah.
-He was from the southern Kingdom of Judah but preached in the northern Kingdom of Israel.
-Amos wrote at a time of relative peace and prosperity but also of neglect of God's laws.
-He spoke against an increased disparity between the very wealthy and the very poor.
-His major themes of justice, God's omnipotence, and divine judgment became staples of prophecy.
+Amos (/ˈeɪməs/; עָמוֹס – ʿĀmōs) was one of the Twelve Minor Prophets of the Hebrew Bible and Christian Old Testament.
+According to the Bible, Amos was the older contemporary of Hosea and Isaiah and was active c.
+760–755 BC during the rule of kings Jeroboam II of Israel and Uzziah of Kingdom of Judah and is portrayed as being from the southern Kingdom of Judah yet preaching in the northern Kingdom of Israel (Samaria).
+The prophet is characterized as speaking against an increased disparity between the wealthy and the poor with themes of justice, God's omnipotence, and divine judgment.
 The Book of Amos is attributed to him.
+In recent years, scholars have grown more skeptical of the Book of Amos' presentation of Amos' biography and background.

 Life

+Before becoming a prophet, Amos was a shepherd and a sycamore fig farmer from Teqoaʿ.
+Amos aimed his prophetic message at the northern kingdom of Israel, particularly the cities of Samaria and Bethel.
+Teqoaʿ is often identified with Teqoaʿ south of Jerusalem, but Gary Rendsburg notes that the Teqoaʿ in question was in the Galilee in the Kingdom of Samaria.